 The best discipline is self-imposed, and students must learn to assume and accept responsibility for their own behavior, and for the consequences of their misbehavior.
-Staff members who interact with students shall use preventive disciplinary action and place emphasis on the students' ability to develop self-discipline.
+Staff members who interact with students shall use preventive disciplinary action and place emphasis on the students' ability to develop self-discipline and utilize restorative practices.
+Such practices shall enable the student to learn from their mistakes and work to avoid them in the future.